How to Fix Your Credit

 What is a pay-for-delete?

 A pay-for-delete is an agreement between a consumer and a collection agency to remove a collection account from your credit report — with an arrangement to pay the full amount or a lesser agreed upon amount.
 You can send a pay-for-delete letter to your creditor asking them to remove the charged off account from your credit report in exchange for paying the past due balance.
-If you’d like assistance with writing and sending an effective pay-for-delete letter, contact us.

 5. Increase Your Credit Limits